hilaRenis/HealthConnect/README.md

 GDPR-compliant handling of sensitive data

 These measures ensure the protection of user and patient information across the system.

-🚧 Ongoing Work

-Development is still in progress.
-The next steps include:

-Completing the CI/CD setup for all repositories

-Adding and testing backend functionality

-Improving the front-end interface

-Strengthening service-to-service communication security

-📑 Documentation

-All related documents are stored in this repository:

-Architecture and design diagrams (C1, C2, C3)

-Technical reports and implementation notes

-Project documentation and progress updates

 👤 Author

 Name: Renis Hila